thomasballinger/jsrisk/readme.md

 Todo:

-* learn some mongodb and get it storing data
-* basic REST requests in node - update and retrieve
+* Nice tests for all simple database methods: update and retrieve
 * Set up authentication for node server and REST requests
-  * may want something like everyauth, have to talk to node for every auth
+  * super simple would be ok
 * implement rest of REST queries
 * Learn how to hook up node.js, mongrel2 and brubeck
 * Learn some brubeck, do views there